anandcu3/assignment-1-765837/reports/Report.md

 ##### 2. Explain how many nodes are needed in the deployment of mysimbdp-coredms so that this component can work property (theoretically based on the selected technology ) (1 point)

 There are three main nodes in my design of the system.
+* The REST APIs
-The REST APIs, pymongo layer which is the connector to the database and the database itself.
+* pymongo layer which is the connector to the database and
+* the database itself.

 ##### 3. Will you use VMs or containers for mysimbdp and explain the reasons for each component (1 point)